mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/UserManual/en/DAW/010_sequencer.md

 - Tempo marker or tempo range, set the tempo for the song at that point

 ## Songs List
-Stargate allows you to have more than one song in a project.
+Intuitives allows you to have more than one song in a project.
 In addition to the default song, you can add additional songs for uses such as:
 - Sound design scratchpad, create small sections to be rendered as audio and imported into the main song